 You can import videos from YouTube, Vimeo, and Wistia, in addition to uploading directly to the platform.
 The maximum video resolution is 4K.

 Spotlightr offers several features tailored towards brands.
-You get a non-branded video player that can be customized to suit your brand’s colors.
+You get a non-branded video player that can be customized to match your brand’s colors.
 However, the free plan has the Spotlightr branding at the bottom of the player.

 Notable marketing features include the ability to set up SMS and Share gates.
 With those features, you can ask the visitors to share the video or enter their phone number before playing the video.

-- Features: Import from YouTube, Vimeo, Wistia, or Upload, upto 4K videos, customized player, setup gates, CTAs, restrict domains, password protection, link sharing, etc.
+- Features: Import from YouTube, Vimeo, Wistia, or Upload, upto 4K resolution videos, customized player, setup gates, CTAs, restrict domains, password protection, link sharing, etc.

 - Price: Free, Polaris ($24/mo)

 Wistia has one of the best designs on a video platform, be it the player or the dashboard.

 Like Spotlightr, Wistia too offers a free plan that allows 3 videos, 200GB/mo, 250 subscribers on your channel.